leventYanik46/clp-testing/src/content/teamMember/english/kemal.md

   id: about
   columns: 2
   name: Kemal Sahin
-  role: Law Clerk
+  role: Attorney At law
   bio:
-  - Kemal Sahin is a law clerk at Capitol Law Partners PLLC.
-A graduate of Boston College Law School, Mr. Sahin brings over two decades of legal experience to the firm, offering clients deep expertise in public international law, constitutional law, human rights, and freedom of expression.
-He has worked across both civil and common law systems, making him uniquely qualified to advise on comparative legal matters.
+  - Kemal Sahin is an attorney at Capitol Law Partners PLLC, admitted to practice in Istanbul, Massachusetts, and Connecticut.
+His practice focuses on will drafting, small business disputes, and immigration matters.
+Drawing on more than two decades of legal experience, Mr. Sahin offers clients a practical, solutions-oriented approach across a range of personal and business needs.
-  - Mr. Sahin has served as a legal consultant to the Council of Europe, where he played a vital role in judicial training programs and legal reform initiatives.
+  - Mr. Sahin previously served as a legal consultant to the Council of Europe, contributing to systems judicial training programs and legal reform efforts.
+His background in both civil and common law
-    His work has focused on strengthening democratic institutions and civil liberties in emerging legal systems.
+    supports his ability to handle matters with international or comparative elements.
-  - Fluent in English, Turkish, French, and Dutch, Mr. Sahin bridges language and cultural barriers with ease, making him particularly effective in advising clients on complex, cross-border legal matters.
-His combination of academic excellence, international experience, and multilingual fluency make him an invaluable asset to Capitol Law Partners.
+  - Fluent in English, Turkish, French, and Dutch, Mr. Sahin works effectively with clients from diverse cultural and linguistic backgrounds.
+His cross-border experience and multilingual skills enhance his ability to provide clear, reliable counsel.
   actions:
   - text: Schedule a Consultation
     href: /schedule